yckart/Transe.js/README.md

 <script src="jquery.transe.js"></script>

 <!--
-optional the TweenMax library
+You can optional include the TweenMax library
-You can even use TweenLite with its CSS-Plugin
+(or TweenLite with its CSS-Plugin)
 <script src="TweenMax.js"></script>
 -->
 ```